Breaking Emotional Eating Habits

 Set yourself a ten minute timer.

-Do whatever else you want during these 10 minutes to distract yourself, and see if you can make it through that ten minutes.
+Basically, you’re looking to distract yourself with something and see if you can make it through that whole ten minutes.

 During the 10 minutes, try your best to engage in habits that help you experience joy.